 In 2013, having developed a strong interest in outdoor activities Joichi decided to change career and moved to Hokkaido in order to pursue his favoured sport of backcountry snowboarding.
 He earnt his living as a snowboarding instructor and salesperson at an outdoor equipment company, and also volunteered on projects conserving local river and ocean environments.
 In 2016, he returned to Kyushu, where he continued this work at the outdoor equipment company's local shop and on riparian preservation in Nagasaki Prefecture.

-Joichi lives with his wife, one-year-old son and their pet dog in Fukuoka.
+Joichi lives with his wife, two sons and pet dog in Fukuoka.
 When not on tour, he enjoys tending to his family’s vegetable plot, camping with his family, discovering and luxuriating in onsen hot springs, and eating al fresco, especially meals composed of locally grown or foraged foods.
 Now that he has a young family, he cannot pursue his snowboarding, nor his other favoured interests of surfing or fly fishing, as much as he used to, but still endeavours to spend as much time exploring nature as he can.

 Joichi joined Walk Japan as a Tour Leader in 2019.